-The second version of the Kochi Biennale was held in 2015, curated by Jitish Kallat and presenting 94 performers from 30 nations, started on 12 Dec to great objectives.
-Here is a photo essay with some snapshotsfrom the Kochi Muziris Biennale.
+The second version of the Kochi Biennale was held in 2015, curated by Jitish Kallat and presenting 94 performers from 30 nations, started on 12 Dec with great objectives.
+Here is a photo essay with some snapshots from the Kochi Muziris Biennale.

-These revered colonial and traditional places emphasize Kochi’s regional position as a key, if substitute, hub for essential medical and traditional improvements during a crucial show factor in the reorganization of international geopolitics more than five decades agao
+These revered colonials and traditional places emphasize Kochi’s regional position as a key, if a substitute, a hub for essential medical and traditional improvements during a crucial show factor in the reorganization of international geopolitics more than five decades ago

 If you are planning for a Kerala Tour Package, in the next three months, then you should definitely make it a point to visit this event which ends on March 29, 2015.
-Fort Kochi is among the must visit places in Kerala and you can add biennale to list of the activities you can enjoy in Kochi.
+Fort Kochi is among the must-visit places in Kerala and you can add biennale to the list of the activities you can enjoy in Kochi.